API

 • securesystemslib.exceptions.FormatError – Passed arguments are malformed.

-• ValueError – None of signing_key, gpg_keyid or gpg_use_default=True is passed.
+• ValueError – None of signer, gpg_keyid or gpg_use_default=True is passed.

 • securesystemslib.exceptions.StorageError – Cannot hash artifacts.